-Why is Chinese Fashion Market so interesting for Small Brands?
+Why is the Chinese Fashion Market so interesting for Small Brands?

 The living conditions of the middle-class in China have been improved.
 Now consumers have become highly brand conscious and the possession of luxury products is seen as a status symbol. ”Conspicuous consumption’’ means having the need to buy goods, not because you need it but to show off to others, and this phenomenon occurs not only in Chinese culture but also in Western culture.

-China is the largest Fashion Market of the world
+China is the largest Fashion Market in the world

 The report by McKinsey & Company and the Business of Fashion (BoF) says that in 2019 China is set to overtake the U.S. as the world’s largest fashion market for the first time.
 However, Joann Cheng, Chairman of Fosun Fashion Group & Lanvin, expresses her belief that the trade war will have minimal effect on China’s business.
 “I don’t think that the fashion industry is the area that will be hit by trade wars.
 China is still a large economy with very strong internal consumption power,” explains an expert.

 The Chinese consumers’ fashion market is huge as domestic luxury brands are presented here just as foreign brands.
-A reason why the Chinese love to wear foreign luxury brands is that they are convinced that it’s quality better.
+A reason why the Chinese love to wear foreign luxury brands is that they are convinced that its quality is better.

 The Luxury of Optimism

 The report by McKinsey & Company and BoF reveals that the premium and luxury fashion sector demonstrates overall stability – the rich stay rich and are getting richer.
 In Asia specifically, 51 percent of executives surveyed believe the fashion sector will “become better” in 2019, with a further 19 percent believing it will “stay the same.”
 Meanwhile talking about North America’s market, 64 percent of executives believe the industry will “become worse,” suggesting America is more cautious of impending trade war tariffs.